 Brady Phelps (@LobShots)

 Easily the wordiest of the bunch, Phelps brings an extra bit of swagger to the plate and what he lacks in brevity, he makes up for in his taste for hats.
 And shirts.
-Not only can Brady weave a tail, but his endurance during such grueling outdoor conditions was impressive, as he didn’t wilt under pressure or the high Arizona sun (a factor I’ll get to later).
+Not only can Brady weave a tale, but his endurance during such grueling outdoor conditions was impressive, as he didn’t wilt under pressure or the high Arizona sun (a factor I’ll get to later).
 Following along using the #BloggersTakeOver, it was clear that his performance was the runaway hit with fans.

 But let’s be real for a minute here [turns chair around backwards, straddles it bow-legged] – despite plus color commentating chops and a soothsayers smile, he lacks a good put-away pitch to nail down the story.
 Case in point, no story lasting 1 minute and 41 seconds can hinge on Jeff Cirillo.
 Do you want to know how I know it took 1 minute and 41 seconds?
 Because I timed it.
 With a stopwatch.